binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 ### Consuming Free and Open Source

 Adding process and tooling as discussed is a really good start.
 However, it's not a complete solution to protect the consumption of free and open source packages.
 Some of these packages we consume may have good test coverage, be up-to-date, and have no known vulnerabilities.
 Are their tests testing the right things though?
-Are the tests testing that something bad can "not" happen, as we discussed in the creation of "Evil Test Conditions" in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)?
+Are the tests testing that something bad can "not" happen, as we discussed in the creation of "Evil Test Conditions" in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com)?
 This is where we really need something extra on top of having good process, static analysis, and dependency checking tools.
-This is really where you need to leverage the likes of security regression testing, as I discussed in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
+This is really where you need to leverage the likes of security regression testing, as I discussed in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 #### Process

 There is a danger of implementing too many manual processes, which slows down development more than necessary.
 The way the process is implemented will have a lot to do with its level of success.
-For example, automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focused, and [happier](https://en.wikipedia.org/wiki/Kaizen).
+For example, automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focussed, and [happier](https://en.wikipedia.org/wiki/Kaizen).

 For example, a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item, and is not necessarily planned at the beginning of the Sprint.
 When programmers have to context switch while a legal review and/or manual code review takes place, this can cause friction and reduce the team's performance even though it may be out of their hands.
 In this case, the Development Team really needs a dedicated resource to perform the legal review.
 These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or does not have the localised understanding that the people working on the project do.